PLSysSec/lockdown-node-example/README.md

   ```

 - These modules do not change often so we only need to generate their hashes once.
 In fact, these hashes
-  could be made available publicly online or bundled with node itself.
+  could be made available publicly online or bundled together with node

 ### Application and node_modules (Webpack)

 - We rely on Webpack to resolve all the dependencies and use a custom loader that generates hashes for each
   dependency.
-A simple Webpack config file for this example code is provided in the repository
+A simple Webpack configuration file for this example code is provided in this repository

+- Our example has a total of 35 .js files (index.js and 34 in `node_modules`) but Webpack found
+  only 19 .js files that our code needs and generated hashes for them

 - We combine the hashes generated by Webpack with the hashes for the internal node modules in one file and
   run node with this file

-- Our example has a total of 35 .js files (index.js and 34 in `node_modules`) but Webpack found
-  only 19 .js files that our code needs and generated hashes for them

 ## Running the code with Lockdown

-- There are two ways to run node and specify the file that contains the hashes which enables Lockdown hash checking.
-  We can either use the flag `--lockdown-hashfile=` or the environment variable `LOCKDOWN_HASHFILE` as shown below:
+- We can either use the flag `--lockdown-hashfile=` or the environment variable `LOCKDOWN_HASHFILE` to provide
+  the hash file as shown below:

 ```console
 $ node --lockdown-hashfile=./hashlock index.js a 1